goodmorningcoffee/BlueprintParser_OS/README.md

 ## Thoughts on Blueprint AI

 I believe there are at least ~200 blueprint object classes that, if trained properly, could enable an AI-QTO engine capable of handling 80–90% of "each" takeoffs across trades.
-A truly comprehensive blueprint object-detection system exceeds 400 classes.
+A truly comprehensive blueprint object-detection system would likely exceed 400 classes.

-And that only covers:
-- Object detection

-It does **not** include:
-- Segmentation models
-- Classification systems
-- Relationship mapping
-- Spatial reasoning
-- Symbol ontology
-- Cross-sheet graphing
+And that only covers object detection, and doesnt include segmentation, classification, labeling for LLM fine tuning, etc.

+There is still a massive, unsolved data labeling challenge ahead of us.

 ---